kipoi/kipoi-veff/README.md

 - restriction_bed: If dataloader can be run with regions generated from the VCF then only variants that overlap
 - regions defined in `restriction_bed` will be tested.
 - return_predictions: return generated predictions also as pandas dataframe.
-- output_filter: If set then either a boolean filter or a named filter for model outputs that are reported.
+- model_outputs: If set then either a boolean filter or a named filter for model outputs that are reported.

 ## Development setup